rafeldev/reto_meli/README.md

 ## Help us to share

-- Invite a beer 🍺 or coffee ☕ to someone on the team.
+- Invite a beer 🍺 or coffee ☕